gcocatre/caudec/HELP.md

   -G ARG    MP3: apply peak normalization (albumpeak or trackpeak); this makes
-            the tracks as loud as possible without clipping; requires Replaygain metadata to be available in the source files.
+            the tracks as loud as possible without clipping; requires ReplayGain metadata to be available in the source files.
             Note: it is possible to specify an arbitrary peak reference lower than 0dBFS with an additional -G parameter: '-G albumpeak -G -4'.